EmployeeIssues.comU.S. Employee Rights in Plain English

 As some of the alternate terms indicate, an employer must illegally discharge an employee for the act to constitute wrongful termination, at least in the legal sense.

-If the discharge is not illegal, then it's not likely to be wrongful termination in the legal sense, regardless of how unfair it seems.
+If the discharge is not illegal, then it's not wrongful termination in the legal sense, regardless of how unfair it seems.
+To be an illegal discharge, the employer must have breached an employment contract or violated a law, doctrine or public policy when firing the employee.

 For example, if a manager unfairly discharges an employee clearly in violation of a specific discrimination law, then the discharge was illegal and thus, likely to be wrongful termination.

 To better understand whether or not an unfair employment discharge constitutes wrongful termination, it's important to know that employment is "at will" in virtually all states.
-It means that employment is presumed to be voluntary and indefinite for both employers and employees.
+It means that the U.S. legal system generally considers employment to be voluntary and indefinite for both employers and employees.

-Consequently, employers have the right to discharge employees, pretty much the same as employees have the right to quit.
+Consequently, employers have the right to discharge employees at anytime and for any, no or even unfair reasons, pretty much the same as employees have the right to quit at anytime and for any, no or even unfair reasons.
 Read At Will Employment for more information or consult a lawyer for legal advice about wrongful termination.

 Next Page > Wrongful Termination Laws